Qingtao-Cao/obix/docs/MULTI_THREADS.md

+# Multi-thread support

 The multi-thread support feature is crucial for the oBIX Server to meet performance and scalability requirements.
 If oBIX server can't consume requests from the FCGI listening socket and its backlog queue is full, newly arrived FCGI requests are simply rejected resulting in relevant client applications receiving HTTP 503 "Service Not Available" type of error.
 Obviously the more number of oBIX adaptors sending requests concurrently, or the more time-consuming a request is (e.g., when disk I/O is further triggered), the more likely such situation happens.

-The solution lies in multi-thread support, that is, multiple server threads are spawned to accept and handle FCGI requests in parallel.
+The solution lies in multi-thread support, that is, multiple server threads are spawned at start-up to accept and handle FCGI requests in parallel.
 As a matter of fact, an accepted FCGI request is a wrapper structure of an established TCP connection, through which relevant server thread can send back responses separate from others.

 # Observation of multi-thread behaviour